ajbraus/wdi-homework/auth-rails.md

 ## Current User

-If you want a `current_user` method to be available in all your controllers and views, then you'll want to define an application level helper that looks up the user from the `session[:user_id]` if it exists.
+If you want an `@current_user` method to be available in all your controllers and views, then you'll want to define an application level helper method that looks up the user from the `session[:user_id]` if it exists.

 ```ruby
 #